 Meals for employees while away on College business or while conducting College business will be reimbursed.
 Meal costs for business related participants will also be reimbursed.
-The location of the business meal does not change the reporting requirements.
 The same IRS rules apply to meals taken locally or out of town.
 The IRS states that expenditures for meals cannot be lavish or extravagant.
 Regardless of the cost of the meal, employees must provide documentation on:

 - who attended